 The impact at on-site receptors has been assessed by comparing total short-term concentrations with the relevant air quality objectives.
-No exceedances of the short-term objectives at on-site locations have been predicted in areas where people would be exposed to the pollutants for the duration of the objective.
+No exceedances of the short-term objectives at locations relevant to the objective have been predicted in areas where people would be exposed to the pollutants for the duration of the objective.

-Abnormal operation
+• Abnormal operation

 Detailed results at each receptor are provided in Appendix B6 in Volume II Appendices.
 The total short-term concentrations at existing human receptor and on-site locations have been predicted to be below all the to relevant objectives during the abnormal operation of the Proposed Development.
-Therefore, short-term impacts are negligible for all pollutants.
+Therefore, shortterm impacts are negligible for all pollutants.